Chr15t1an/lar-basic-cms/README.md

-Track Pageviews & Click Events
+Track Pageviews-  & Click Events

 Any Goals to track?
 Form Conversions?